-Schools will receive credit for every student completing and passing at least one approved postsecondary opportunity.
-For students participating in multiple opportunities - for example, a student enrolled in an approved CareerTech course that leads to industry certification and an Advanced Placement course - one point will be earned.
+Schools receive credit for every junior and senior that completed and passed at least one approved postsecondary opportunity.
+For students participating in multiple opportunities - for example, a student enrolled in an approved Career Tech course that leads to industry certification and an Advanced Placement course - one point will be earned.
 Schools with high percentages of students who participate in college- and career-readiness activities and programs will receive the greatest number of points.